TrueCodePoet/AI-RAG-Examples-KM/memory-bank/systemPatterns.md

    - Specialized decoder for Excel files.
    - Preserves tabular structure and data types.
    - Converts worksheets to structured records (one chunk per row).
-   - Generates chunk text content in a specific "sentence format" (e.g., "Record from worksheet Sheet1, row 123: Column1 is Value1...") which is parsed by `AzureCosmosDbTabularMemoryRecord` to populate the structured `Data` and `Source` fields in the database record.
+   - Generates chunk text content in a specific "sentence format" (e.g., "Record from worksheet Sheet1, row 123: schema_id is abc123. import_batch_id is xyz789.
+Column1 is Value1.
+Column2 is Value2.") which is parsed by `AzureCosmosDbTabularMemoryRecord` to populate the structured `Data` and `Source` fields in the database record.
+   - This specific text format is critical as it's the primary mechanism for transferring structured data through the memory pipeline.

 2. **TabularFilterHelper**
    - Assists with generating filters for tabular data